0Cy-An0/Cyan.Rnd/Thunderstore/README.md

     - various speed and cell percentage Settings
     - check the options or Config for a more detailed list that may include options not listed here

- - config changable with RiskOfOptions if available
+ - config changable with RiskOfOptions if available (will work without)
- - saves with ProperSave if available
+ - saves with ProperSave if available (will work without)